 Verity: Compassion, Safety, SupportVerity: Compassion, Safety, Support

-We, the women and men of Verity, working in partnership with the community, strive to eliminate all forms of violence, with a special focus on sexual assault and abuse.
-Sexual assault is an unacceptable and unconscionable form of oppression, which is...
+We at Verity, working in partnership with the community, strive to eliminate all forms of violence, with a special focus on sexual assault and abuse.
+Sexual assault is an unacceptable and unconscionable form of oppression, which is destructive to the...
 Read more

 We promote social justice and equality for all women, men and children who have been sexually assaulted.
 We are committed to ending sexual violence by working to eliminate those conditions that cause or tolerate it.
 We recognize that the process of ending violence in our community involves a partnership of individuals, groups and institutions.